Joseph-Luongo/Midland-County-RRC-Production-Analysis/README.md

 # Midland-County-RRC-Production-Analysis
 This project analyzes Midland County oil and gas production using public Texas Railroad Commission data from 2020–2026.
 The analysis evaluates county-level trends, operator rankings, field rankings, lease-level concentration, and production growth.
+This is first county of many I plan on anaylizing and creating reports on Martin and Reeves County shortly as well